1987 Alianza Lima plane crash: Investigation

-Following the crash the Peruvian Navy refused to make any statements concerning the cause of the accident.
+Following the crash, the Peruvian Navy refused to comment on the cause of the accident.
 The Peruvian Naval Aviation Commission allowed no private investigations to take place and began its own investigation.
 An accident report was made but not released to the public.
+As of 2025, it is still not available online.

-In 2006 producers working on a story for Peruvian television program La Ventana Indiscreta uncovered the Navy report which had been illegally locked in a Florida deposit box for 18 years.
-The investigation cited the pilot's lack of night flying experience, the co-pilots misreading of the emergency procedures related to the landing gear issue, and the aircraft's poor mechanical condition as contributing factors to the accident.
+In 2006, producers working on a story for the Peruvian television program La Ventana Indiscreta uncovered the Navy report, which had been illegally locked in a Florida deposit box for 18 years.
+The investigation cited the pilot's lack of night-flying experience, the co-pilot's misinterpretation of the emergency procedures for the landing gear issue, and the aircraft's poor mechanical condition as contributing factors to the accident.

 According to the report, dated February 1988, Lieutenant Villar had logged just 5.3 hours of night flying in the 90 days preceding the accident, 3.3 of them in the previous 60 days, and had not flown at night in at least 30 days before the crash.
 The copilot, First Lieutenant César Morales, had logged only one hour of night flying in the 90 days preceding the accident, half an hour in the preceding 60 days, and had also not flown at night in at least 30 days.
 Additionally, the F27's maintenance log, which was handed to the pilot before takeoff, showed a series of mechanical defects including lacking an inertial guidance system, poor UHF radio performance, a VOR receiving unit with inadequate reception, a malfunctioning radar altimeter and a worn front landing gear indicator light switch.
-Lieutenant Villar initially refused to fly the aircraft out of concern for its condition.
+Lieutenant Villar initially refused to fly the aircraft due to concerns about its condition.

 In a letter from the Fokker aircraft company, dated October 16, 1986, the manufacturer noted that Lieutenant Villar had failed a special training course which could have prevented "his disorientation while operating under pressure, the excessive demand of work in a cabin", but was granted permission to fly the aircraft regardless.
 Copilot César Morales had received no flight training from Fokker.

+A year and a half before, on 29 April 1986, another Peruvian Navy F-27 400M (reg.
+AE-561) crashed in the Pacific off the coast of Huacho, killing its seven occupants: two naval captains, two lieutenants and three lower-ranking naval officers.
+It is unknown whether this accident's causes could have been related to the later loss of the Alianza Lima aircraft.
+AE-561 was the sister ship to F27 AE-560.